johnshajiang/pyssldemo/README.md

 ## Description
 A set of simple demonstrations on Python ssl module.
-All the demos, which are in folder `pyssldemo/demo`, just focus on TLS 1.2 and/or TLS 1.3.
+All the demos, which are in package `pyssldemo.demo`, just focus on TLS 1.2 and/or TLS 1.3.

 ## Versions
 Python: `3.7.3`